 Robert Griffin is a Research Scientist at IHMC, and focuses on improved mobility and autonomy for legged robotics and powered exoskeletons.
 This focuses on understanding the mobility limitations for these robotic systems, as well as how to improve user interfaces and platform autonomy, including how these robots perceive and plan through the world.

-Robert received his B.S. from Tennessee Tech, and his Ph.D. from Virginia Tech in 2017 with a primary research focus on the control of bipedal robotic mobility for humanoids and exoskeletons.
+Robert earned his bachelor’s degree from Tennessee Tech University, and his Ph.D. from Virginia Polytechnic Institute and State University in 2017 with a primary research focus on the control of bipedal robotic mobility for humanoids and exoskeletons.
 In 2016, he joined IHMC’s team for the 2016 Cybathlon, and returned full time to IHMC in 2017.

 While with IHMC, Robert has been involved in a variety of projects as both Principal Investigator and part of the research team.
 He currently leads the Office of Naval Research’s SquadBot and Fast Behaviors projects, where the goal is to develop a next generation humanoid robot called Nadia, which will have a high power-to-weight ratio and large range of motion, along with develop autonomous and semi-autonomous behaviors to allow Nadia to function in urban environments.
 He is also a key member of the NASA Johnson Space Center’s Val-EOD project, where the goal is to develop humanoid robots, primarily NASA JSC’s Valkyrie, to function as Explosive Ordnance Disposal operators.